If I Didn't Do It, Why Do I Need a Lawyer?

 Potential Problems with Representing Yourself

-Of course, you may be permitted to represent yourself if, after inquiring into your education and experience, and after carefully informing you of the perils and pitfalls involved, the Court is of the opinion that the decision to waive counsel was made freely, voluntarily and knowingly.
-Keep in mind, however, that if you represent yourself you will be held to the same legal standards as a licensed attorney.
-In other words, you will be assumed to have knowledge of the rules of evidence, the rules of criminal procedure and the case law relevant to your case.
+Of course, you may be permitted to represent yourself if after inquiring into your education and experience, and after carefully informing you of the perils and pitfalls involved, the Court is of the opinion that the decision to waive counsel was made freely, voluntarily and knowingly.
+Keep in mind, however, what we just said above, that if you represent yourself, you will be held to the same legal standards as a licensed attorney.
+In other words, you will be presumed to have knowledge of the rules of evidence, the rules of criminal procedure and the case law relevant to your case.
 You will be given no assistance or leeway by the court.
-If you make a mistake, no one can help you fix it afterwards.
+If you make a mistake, no one can help you easily fix it afterwards.

 Experienced Criminal Attorneys to Help You Navigate Unfamiliar Waters

-If your plumbing was to go haywire, and your pipes were bursting, would you try and fix them yourself, or would you hire a plumber?
+If your plumbing were to go haywire and your pipes were bursting, would you try and fix them yourself or would you hire a plumber?
 If your electric wiring were to short out, wouldn’t you hire an electrician rather than risk your safety trying to repair it yourself?
 If you were seriously ill, wouldn’t you go to a doctor for diagnosis and treatment?
-So, if you are facing criminal charges or are being investigated, wouldn’t it make good sense to hire a lawyer who has the education, training, skill and experience to assist you in your hour of need?
+So, if you are facing criminal charges or are being investigated, wouldn’t it make good sense to hire a lawyer who has the education, training, skill, and experience to assist you in your hour of need?

-Of course it does.
-If the criminal court is a raging river and your case is a boat on the water, then your lawyer is the captain whose job it is to successfully navigate those choppy waters and bring your boat to port safely.
-Try and navigate your ship on unfamiliar waters, unaware of the dangers below the surface, and you may very well sink.
+Of course, it does.
+If the criminal court is a raging river, your case is a boat on the water, and you are a Captain who is unfamiliar with that stretch of river, then your lawyer is the Ship’s Pilot, whose job it is to successfully navigate those choppy waters and bring your boat to port safely.
+Try and navigate your ship on unfamiliar waters, unaware of the dangers below the surface and you may very well sink.

-So when you are facing a criminal prosecution, either after being charged or while still under investigation, you need a knowledgeable, aggressive legal team like the lawyers at Mitchell S. Sexner & Associates LLC.
+When you are facing a criminal prosecution, either after being charged or while still under investigation, you need a knowledgeable, aggressive legal team like the lawyers at Mitchell S. Sexner & Associates LLC.
 We will fight for your rights throughout Illinois.
 With offices in Arlington Heights and Chicago, we are ready to assist you in your time of need.
-Call us today at (800) 996-4824 to schedule an in-person, confidential, absolutely free consultation.
+Call us today at (312) 644-0444 to schedule an in-person, confidential, absolutely free consultation.